 - trovvit, a digital portfolio and networking platform used by K-12 schools to help students capture what they are learning and whom they are learning with, asks students: "If you hear the term social capital, what do you think it means?
 Can you give an example?"
-This question primes students to begin considering the value of a network and actively building connections by inviting professionals to provide feedback on real-world projects. - BASTA, a nonprofit that works to bridge the employment gap for first-generation students, provides coaching to students on their career search process and brokers connections through which students can apply their skills in mobilizing networks.
+This question primes students to begin considering the value of a network and actively building connections by inviting professionals to provide feedback on real-world projects. - Basta, a nonprofit that works to bridge the employment gap for first-generation students, provides coaching to students on their career search process and brokers connections through which students can apply their skills in mobilizing networks.
 Its post-program survey also assesses a student's ability to build and access networks.
-For example, students are asked to indicate agreement with the statements: "I see value in and am comfortable with the concept of networking," "I feel comfortable building relationships in an informal networking setting," and "Participating in BASTA has increased my confidence in my ability to build and leverage a professional network." - iCouldBe, previously described, measures whether students are acquiring the essential skills associated with their academic and career goals by asking them to indicate the extent to which they agree with the following statements: "I know how to write a professional email," "I know how to ask for help in reaching my goals," and "I know how to research different careers online."
+For example, students are asked to indicate agreement with the statements: "[When looking for a job, how likely are you to do the following?]
+Reach out to my network to find information about open job positions; Ask professionals and alums about their careers and how they got to where they are now," and "Participating in Basta has increased my confidence in my ability to build and leverage a professional network." - iCouldBe, previously described, measures whether students are acquiring the essential skills associated with their academic and career goals by asking them to indicate the extent to which they agree with the following statements: (drawn from Search Institute's SCALE survey): "I go out of my way to meet new people in order to reach my education or career goals." and "I form strong relationships with people who are useful for helping me reach my education or career goals."